n8n-io/n8n-docs/docs/privacy-security/what-you-can-do.md

 ## All users

-Report security issues to security@n8n.io.
+* Report security issues and [terms of service](https://n8n.io/legal/){:target=_blank .external-link} violations to security@n8n.io.

-If more than one person uses your n8n instance, set up [User management](/user-management/) and follow the [Best practices](/user-management/best-practices/).
+* If more than one person uses your n8n instance, set up [User management](/user-management/) and follow the [Best practices](/user-management/best-practices/).
+* Use OAuth to connect integrations whenever possible.

 ## Self-hosted users